-If you have the freshest ingredients, it’s only fitting to have the best staff to prepare it.
-Once again, Blue Osa lives up to the call.
-The mother in the kitchen is Marie.
-Actually, Marie is very much the mother of the Blue Osa property; she was the initial owner of the grounds, and in a rather humorous anecdote, the first person Aaron and Adam (the Blue Osa visionaries we’ll introduce later this week) would meet.
+First, you’ve got to meet Marie.
+Marie is the mother of the Blue Osa property; she was the initial owner of the grounds, and in a rather humorous anecdote, the first person Aaron and Adam (the Blue Osa visionaries we’ll introduce later this week) would meet.
 Aaron and Adam insisted that Marie had to come with the property.
 She did.
 A self-taught chef with French and Italian roots, Marie and her husband operated a French bistro in San Francisco, and later a French restaurant in Cartagena, Colombia.
 Now she splits her time at Blue Osa amongst various other places, but her guidance and recipes still influence the kitchen staff.
 We had the opportunity to sit down with Marie for a few meals, and let us tell you—she is one energetic woman, full of wit and humor, often speaking a fabulous mixture of French, English and Spanish in the same sentence.

 While Marie is the mother of the kitchen, we can’t mention the cuisine without also talking about the rest of the cook staff.
 Specifically, there’s Jose, the kitchen manager.
 Jose first came to Blue Osa as part of the construction team, but he would stay on after the retreat center was finished to blend, cut, boil and create alongside Marie.
 Jose brings his creativity and knowledge of local cuisine to meet Marie’s French and Italian background; the result is a unique fusion only available at Blue Osa.

-So it should go without saying that we are excited to be bringing you these special recipes today.
-Just typing them out makes our mouths water, invokes such sweet memories of the meals we shared with our new friends at Blue Osa.
+So it should go without saying that we are excited to bring you these special recipes today.
+Just typing them out makes our mouths water!
 We encourage you to give them a try and then let us know what you thought!